- 10 Oct 2013

 Managing Churn to Maximize Profits

-Executive Summary — Customer defection or "churn" is a widespread phenomenon across a variety of industries.
+Overview — Customer defection or "churn" is a widespread phenomenon across a variety of industries.
 As customer acquisition costs continue to rise, managing customer churn has become critically important for the profitability of companies.
 This paper provides a novel method for determining which customers to target in order to maximize the profit of a retention campaign.
 The authors developed a binary classification method that uses a gain/loss matrix, which incorporates the gain of targeting and retaining the most valuable churners and the cost of incentives to the targeted customers.
 Results show that this approach leads to far more profitable retention campaigns than the traditional churn modeling approaches.
 In addition, the additional profits come at no cost for companies.
 The implementation of the retention campaign is unchanged, only the composition and size of the target group changes compared to traditional approaches.
 Key concepts include:

 - The authors describe a new method of customer retention that leads to substantial improvements for companies with no additional implementation cost.